michealengland/michealengland/README.md

 ## Hi there 👋

 I'm a JavaScript focused Frontend Engineer, in Dayton, Ohio.
 So what does "JavaScript focused" mean?
-I work with a variety of project types including: React, Webpack, Jest, Gutenberg blocks, Gatsby & and Next.js.
+I work on a variety of projects including: React, Webpack, Jest, Gutenberg blocks, Gatsby, and Next.js.

 ## What I'm working on...

 In my free time I'm passionate about working on side projects.
-Currently, I have a few that I would love to share!
+Here are a few of my favorite code experiments:

 <details>
-<summary>Timeline App (WIP)</summary>
+<summary>Timeline App</summary>

 Okay, so the name isn't so original 😄.
-Timeline App is a simple social app for creating posts based on a date range.
-There are no rules for posts other than it must have a title and a date.
-Users can change post dates, relocate posts to other timelines and have as many timelines as they like.
-Powered by Firebase and React, this project is one of my favorite learning projects!
+Timeline App is a simple social app for creating and organizing timelines.
+Each timeline consist of posts, and each post must have a title, date, and associated timeline.
+Unlike most social apps, the idea here is that your timeline is a reflection of your life.
+Users can modify post dates, relocate posts to other timelines and have as many timelines as they like.
+Under the hood, this PWA is powered by Firebase and React.

 See [Timeline App Repo](https://github.com/michealengland/timeline-app)

 </details>

 <details>
-<summary>Image Sorcery (WIP)</summary>
+<summary>Image Sorcery</summary>

 While working on the Timeline App it became clear that I had an image size problem.
+While users can add and upload images to posts, they cannot resize or manipulate images.
+This problem contributes to excessive storage sizes and a poor user experience with creating new posts.
+Thus the idea for "Image Sorcery" was born.

-Image Sorcery is a client side image manipulation tool in the browser powered by [JIMP (JavaScript Image Manipulation Program)](https://www.npmjs.com/package/jimp).
-My goal for this project is to create a lightweight image editing UI in the browser.
-This UI will allow users to edit, crop, and enhance images before uploading the newly created file somewhere.
+Image Sorcery is a client side image editing UI for the browser.
+Behind the scenes this app uses [JIMP (JavaScript Image Manipulation Program)](https://www.npmjs.com/package/jimp) to manipulate the image data directly in the browser.
+While there are many 3rd party solutions for handling image manipulation, I wanted to create something fun and cost-effective that doesn't require a 3rd party solution.

+Eventually, I plan to make this Image Sorcery an NPM package.

 See [Image Sorcery Repo](https://github.com/michealengland/image-sorcery)

 </details>

 <details>
-<summary>Display Exif Data WordPress Plugin</summary>
+<summary>Display Exif Data</summary>

-Display Exif Data is a WordPress plugin for allowing users to display image data in WordPress.
-When I created this project, I didn't want to provide another "custom block" for users to worry about.
-Instead this plugin filters existing `core/image` block settings to enable display of custom exif data fields.
-This includes a custom settings page for customizing what exif data settings are allowed and if they can be adjusted at the block level.
+Display Exif Data is a WordPress plugin that enables content creates to display exif data on their images.
+Rather than provide another "custom block" for users to manage, this plugin attaches additional controls directly into the `core/image` block.
+This way users can decide at the block level which images they want to display exif data on.
+Optionally, site-admins can pick and choose which fields they want to allow and if the field choices can be overridden at the block level.
+Eventually, I plan to extend the functionality to more blocks such as the "Gallery" block.

 See [Display Exif Data Repo](https://github.com/michealengland/display-exif-data)

 </details>

 <details>
-<summary>Micheal.dev 2021</summary>
+<summary>micheal.dev</summary>

-At the end of 2020, I decided it's time to refocus my personal site [micheal.dev](https://micheal.dev) with all of the latest practices I've learned over the last two years.
+At the end of 2020, I decided it's time to refocus my personal site [micheal.dev](https://micheal.dev) with the latest techniques I've learned over the last two years.
 My current site is a simple static site built using Gatsby.
 This time around, I enforced more strict coding standards, re-imagined styling, refactored all of the components, and integrated Jest for testing my code.
+Also, this site is open source.
+My goal is to continously add new features and create a scalable platform to grow with alongside my career.

 See [Micheal.dev Repo](https://github.com/michealengland/micheal-dev)